Database Views as Explanations for Relational Deep Learning

-We presented a framework for abductive global explanations of machine-learning models over relational databases.
-Grounded in a probabilistic adaptation of determinacy, our approach enables interpretable and flexible explanations as relational queries of varying fragments, without depending on model internals.
-We studied the instantiation of the framework on an architecture based on heterogeneous GNNs, and introduced an efficient masking-based heuristic that circumvents the need to compute soft determinacy directly.
-Our extensive evaluation on the RelBench benchmark demonstrated that our framework achieves high predictive accuracy with low runtime cost across diverse tasks.
+We presented a model-agnostic framework for abductive global explanations of ML models over relational databases, and studied its instantiation on hetero-GNNs, for which we proposed an efficient mask-learning approach.
+Our extensive evaluation on the RelBench benchmark demonstrated that our method discovers high-quality explanations with low runtime across diverse tasks.

 Several directions for future work emerge from our framework.
-A first class of extensions concerns broadening the applicability and expressive power.
-One natural direction is to develop efficient instantiations for additional model classes, such as attention-based models that gain traction in relational learning~\cite{DBLP:journals/corr/abs-2505-05568,hollmann2025tabpfn,DBLP:journals/corr/abs-2506-16654}.
-It is also important to develop solutions for other tasks, such as link prediction.
-Another direction is to enrich the explanation languages by supporting instance-specific explanations and incorporating constructs such as group-aggregate queries and more complex selection conditions.
-This raises important design questions, such as how to systematically select good candidate predicates.

-Beyond these, a fundamental question is how to identify explanation languages that are naturally aligned with a given use case---can we predict which explanation constructs will yield the most useful results for a particular combination of model architecture and database schema?
-For instance, it may turn out that group-aggregate explanations are especially well-suited to GNNs, as both rely on aggregation of related tuples (e.g., grouping by the same foreign keys).
-Formalizing and testing such alignments could enable systems that not only allow flexible adaptation to explanation needs, but also guide users toward proper explanation languages.
+A first class of extensions concerns broadening the applicability and expressivity. \rebuttal{R1W3 and R1D9b}{ One natural direction is to support additional explanation languages using aggregates, grouping, nesting, or more complex selection predicates.
+To achieve this, several interesting challenges arise, including defining appropriate database perturbations that respect the semantics of these constructs, systematically identifying good candidate predicates, and investigating efficient approaches for explanation discovery, since it is unclear whether and how mask-learning can be applied.} Another direction is to develop efficient instantiations for different model classes, e.g., attention-based models~\cite{DBLP:journals/corr/abs-2505-05568,hollmann2025tabpfn,DBLP:journals/corr/abs-2506-16654}, and different predictive tasks, e.g., recommendations.
+Beyond these, a fundamental question is to identify explanation languages that naturally align with a given use case; can we predict which explanation constructs will yield the most useful results for a particular combination of model architecture and database schema?